..

 2. Is it worth my while taking this to court?

-Usually it is the only way to improve your situation, but whether it is "worth it" depends on how much you value your licence and how much you are prepared to spend to try to keep your licence.
-A lawyer can tell you what the costs and risks are.
-Only you can decide if it is worth your time and money taking it to court.
-If you wish to know what the costs and risks are in your particular case, you may need to attend a conference.
-If you are at risk of losing your licence, you need to take the matter to court to get a better outcome.
+Usually going to court is the only way to improve your situation if you have an infringement notice that is going to cost you your licence.
+Whether it is "worth it" depends on how much you value your licence and how much you are prepared to spend to try to keep your licence.
+You will need to weigh up the cost of a court case - combined with the chance of success - against the cost of losing your licence.
+A lawyer can tell you what the costs and risks of fighting a case are after you have received the charge and summons.
+Only you can decide if it is worth your time and your money taking it to court to save your licence.
+If you are at risk of losing your licence, you will have to take the matter to court to get a better outcome.
+Read also: the Fines page and legal costs.

 nswers